rodriguezjordyc/claudeanalysis/writeup/Technical AI Landscape 27a79889bbb180718347d7dba8015c93.md

 ![technicalmaturityscorecomponents.png](Technical%20AI%20Landscape%2027a79889bbb180718347d7dba8015c93/technicalmaturityscorecomponents.png)

-This metric rewards regions that use AI to augment developers (not their tasks), tackle hard problems, and do it efficiently—giving us a better picture than each component independently.
+This metric rewards regions that use AI to augment developers' capabilities, tackle hard problems, and do it efficiently—giving us a better picture than each component independently.

 ## Three Dimensions of Technical AI Integration